The pandemic crashed the party for caterers, who are struggling even more than restaurants to pivot

 Many people know of the handful of official balls that follow the Jan.
 20 swearing-in of a president, but the party circuit in Washington spans days and includes hundreds of parties, worth millions to caterers.
 Of course, they’re all canceled this year because of the coronavirus.

-“Inauguration is an enormous financial plus for caterers every four years,” Michaels says.
+“Inauguration is an enormous financial plus for caterers every four years,” Michael of Occasions Catering says.
 He recalls the biggest one he’s ever done, President Obama’s first, when he says he served 22,000 people over three days.

 Associations, corporate outposts, and lobbying and law firms with offices along the parade route that stretches along Pennsylvania Avenue from the White House to the Capitol often host parade-viewing parties or breakfasts and receptions where attendees can warm up from the chilly climes outside.